Rijenkii/guitar-hero-adapter/README.md

 You can omit the last two items if you have a 3.3V board or if you like risking (Wii Nunchucks can work at 5V, but I haven't seen anyone conencting wiitars to 5V).

+## Dependencies

+* [ArduinoJoystickLibrary](https://github.com/MHeironimus/ArduinoJoystickLibrary), installation instructions are in the projects README

 ## Wiring

 Safe 5V wiring with SparkFun Pro Micro: